If you feel as though you’re being nickel-and-dimed by businesses nowadays, that’s probably because you are.

 Back when I was in middle and high school, school sports typically didn’t cost families a penny.
 Those schools that did toy with the idea of a “pay-for-play” model were met with outrage from both the community and parents.

 Today, it’s not unusual for schools, both public and private, to charge those who want to participate in sports.
-The average school sports participation fee is $126, according to data compiled by Ohio University in 2020.
+The average sports registration fee is $168, according to the State of Play 2022 report from the Aspen Institute, which includes data from both school sports and non-school sports programs.

 Of course, the participation fee is only one expense related to sports.
-Ohio University notes that when you add in uniforms, lessons and coaching fees, parents spend an average of $671 annually on their high school athletes.
+The report notes that when you add in uniforms, travel, lessons and coaching fees, parents spend an average of $883 annually on their child’s primary sport.

 14. Grocery bags

 Even in states where there is no law, some retailers are taking matters in their own hands.
-Grocery chain Wegmans announced in April 2022 that it would phase out plastic bags by the end of 2022 and begin charging 5 cents for each paper bag.
+Grocery chain Wegmans phased out plastic bags in 2022 and began charging 5 cents for each paper bag.

 15. Food delivery